Table Of Contents

 The Role Qualified Intermediaries Play

 Section 1031 stipulates that all proceeds of a property sale are taxable; thus, they must be transferred to a qualified intermediary (who can be a company or person) instead of the property seller.
 Moreover, the qualified intermediary will transfer the proceeds to the replacement property seller or the property in question.

-A qualified intermediary is an entity (person or company) facilitating the 1031 exchange by acting as a funds-holder in the transaction.
+A qualified intermediary is an entity (person or company) facilitating the 1031 by acting as a funds-holder in the transaction.
 They hold the money until the proceeds are ready to be transferred to the replacement property seller.
 However, the qualified intermediary must have no existing relationship with the parties transacting the investment properties, formal or otherwise.

 When Should You Consider A 1031 Exchange?